pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

 Release date: TBA

-* The refactoring checker now also raises 'consider-using-a-generator' messages for ``max()``, ``min()`` and ``sum()``.
+* The refactoring checker now also raises 'consider-using-generator' messages for ``max()``, ``min()`` and ``sum()``.

   Refs #6595